Kent Hovind: Dinosaur Adventure Land

 In 2001, Hovind started Dinosaur Adventure Land, a young Earth creationist theme park located behind Hovind's home in Pensacola.
-With the slogan, "Where Dinosaurs and the Bible meet!", the facility on roughly 7 acre had an indoor "Science Center" and an outdoor space with a variety of simple dinosaur-themed rides and activities, each of which was tied to some religious message.
+With the slogan, "Where Dinosaurs and the Bible meet!", the facility occupied roughly 7 acre and had an indoor "Science Center" along with an outdoor space which had a variety of simple dinosaur-themed rides and activities, each of which was tied to some religious message.
 For example, the "Jumpasaurus" was a trampoline next to a basketball hoop; children would have one minute to make as many baskets as they could, and the message was that one has to be coordinated to do more for Jesus.
 Annual attendance was 38,000.
 The park depicted humans and dinosaurs co-existing in the last 4,000–6,000 years and also contains a depiction of the Loch Ness Monster.
 The Southern Poverty Law Center said the park also "claims that a few small dinosaurs still roam the planet".
 A 2004 Skeptical Inquirer article discussed a visit to Hovind's dinosaur theme park and concluded that the park is "deceptive on many levels".
 In Reports of the National Center for Science Education, George Allan Alderman described it as "essentially a playground with a few exhibits, several fiberglass dinosaurs, a climbing wall, and a couple of buildings."
 He summarized it as "shabby".